streamr-dev/streamr-client-java/README.md

 # Streamr Java Client

+**NOTE: This library is deprecated!
+It works with the Corea milestone network, but won't work with Brubeck which launches in Q1/2022.
+The [Broker node](https://streamr.network/docs/streamr-network/installing-broker-node) pattern works trivially with any programming language including Java.
+Or if you happen to run JS, you could check out the [light node](https://streamr.network/docs/streamr-network/using-a-light-node) pattern as well.**

 Using this library, you can easily interact with Streamr over HTTP and websocket APIs from Java-based applications.

 This library covers the following functionality: